Unemployment-insurance benefits FAQ

 Q. How can someone apply for unemployment benefits?
 Why are the telephone and computer the only options?

 A. Workers who lose their job through no fault of their own can apply for unemployment benefits (24 hours a day) or by phone.
-The claims center number at 800-318-6022 will be open Monday – Friday from 8 a.m. – 4 p.m. (except holidays) as follows:
+The claims center phone line is 800-318-6022.
+For current claims center contact information and hours go to: https://esd.wa.gov/unemployment/unemployed-workers-contact

 Telephone and the Internet are the primary options for filing unemployment claims because they allow us to provide higher-quality and generally faster customer service.
 When we used to provide this service at local offices, customers often had to wait in lines for several hours.